RakshHegde/OpenGl/README.md

-# OpenGl
-Few Interesting applications using opengl
+Brick breaking game using OpenGL